What is Medical Assisting?

 Please visit www.massasoit.edu/selective-admissions for more information on admissions requirements.

 Graduates are in demand in physician offices, health maintenance organizations, hospitals, and clinics.
-Employment opportunities in this field are projected to grow 18 percent from 2020 to 2030, much faster than the average for all occupations.
+Employment opportunities in this field are projected to grow 16 percent from 2021 to 2031, much faster than the average for all occupations.
+Bureau of Labor Statistics

 Our graduates have also been employed as Administrative Assistants, EKG Technicians, Medical Receptionists, Phlebotomy Technicians, and Clinical Assistants.